February 20, 2019 425

 (ii) Projecting using entity’s production level, and

-(iii) Deriving the demand for the project’s output on the basis of the coefficient.
+(iii) Deriving the demand for the project’s output based on the coefficient.

 (ii) Then projecting the values of the determinants and